enso-org/enso/docs/distribution/packaging.md

 ### The `package.yaml` File
 `package.yaml` describes certain package metadata, such as its name, authors and version.
-It also includes the list of dependencies of the package.
+It also includes the list of extra dependencies of the package (dependencies that are not present in the resolver or need a version override).
 The following is an example of this manifest file.

 ```yaml